iocss/crossass/README.md

 # Crossass

-A tiny Sass mixin / function library for modular CSS.
+A Sass mixin / function library for modular CSS.

 ## Features